Back to examples

 Teaching a Pressing Trap on the Touchline

 Use curves and arrows sparingly.
-The key is to show the pressing line, the cover shadow, and the teammate who jumps once the pass is forced wide.
+The key is to show the pressing line, cover shadow, and teammate who jumps once the pass is forced wide.

 Scenario